rwb/ccjs450/README.md

 * You will *not* be collecting any new data for this project.
 * You should submit your proposed question to me for approval by end of the day on ELMS on Friday February 16th.
 * You should submit a description of the publicly available data you will use accompanied by a website or link so I can review it; this is due on ELMS by end of the day on Friday March ~~1st~~ 8th.
-* You should submit a rough draft of your project including a fully developed theoretical justification for your question and a description of your data, methods, and findings by end of the day on ~~3/31~~ Monday 4/8.
+* You should submit a rough draft of your project including a fully developed theoretical justification for your question and a description of your data, methods, and findings by end of the day on ~~3/31~~ Friday 4/12.
-* Final drafts are due by end of the day on Friday 4/26; 3 point penalty for each hour the project is late.
+* Final drafts are due by end of the day on ~~Friday 4/26~~ Thursday 5/2; 3 point penalty for each hour the project is late.
 * *Note*: only the final papers are graded.
 These intermediate reviews will be for giving you comments and guidance to help you develop a high quality project.
 You should note that late submissions will not be marked -- with the exception of the final graded paper which will be marked down 3 points for every hour the submission is late.

 #### Research Project Grading Rubric